Digitale Events

 🧘🏻♂️🧘🏿♀️Virtual meditation

-By now, everyone has probably tried meditation while working from home.
-But after so many months of working at home, many routines are lost and it becomes all the more difficult to keep up.
-So instead of relying on meditations being carried out alone in a quiet little room, teams can carry out meditation together - of course only if they feel like it.
-Because especially on stressful days, such practices are ignored in favor of task management.
-A short mindfulness exercise is of the utmost importance, especially on days like these.
+Everyone has probably tried meditation while working from home by now.
+But after so many months of working at home, many routines are lost and sticking to it becomes even more difficult.
+So instead of relying on meditations to be carried out alone in a quiet little room, teams can carry out meditation together - of course only if they feel like it.
+Especially on stressful days, such practices are ignored in favor of completing tasks.
+A short mindfulness exercise is of utmost importance, especially on days like these.
 That's how it works:

-• s online video - we like this one by Mady Marrison or find a mindfulness coach to guide you virtually - the latter often results in higher attendance than a recorded video.
+• s online video - we like this one from Mady Marrison or find a mindfulness coach to guide you virtually - the latter often leads to higher numbers of participants than a recorded video.

-• Make an appointment for the video call for all interested parties, which should ideally be 15-20 minutes long.
-So you can do a short check-in round, look for a comfortable position and at the end have a short end together with a drink of your choice.
+• For everyone interested, set an appointment for the video call, which is ideally 15-20 minutes long.
+So you can do a short check-in round, find a comfortable position and at the end have a short end together with a drink of your choice.

 • We can particularly recommend a chocolate meditation.
-If you are planning a tasting team event with us, you could arrange a chocolate mediation session for the following days.
-In this way you combine the physical-sensual experience with the virtual mindfulness exercise and get to know chocolate from another side.
-A nice video-guided guide can be found here, for example ... there's a great chocolate box here , but you can do the meditation with any favorite chocolate.
+If you are planning a tasting team event with us, you could arrange to meet for chocolate mediation in the following days.
+In this way, you combine the physical-sensory experience with the virtual mindfulness exercise and get to know chocolate from a different side.
+For example, you can find a nice video-guided guide here ... there's a great chocolate box here , but you can do the meditation with any of your favorite chocolate.

-Whichever type of meditation you choose: after a short check-in, you should either turn on the video or let a trainer guide you.
-Afterwards you can relax and wake up and get back to work.
+Whatever type of meditation you choose: after a short check-in, you should either turn on the video or let a trainer guide you.
+You can then go back to work relaxed and alert.

 📚😍 Book recommendations in times of Corona

-The literary allusion in the title already reveals what it's about: book recommendations for the wintry days in the home office.
+The literary allusion in the title already reveals what it's about: book recommendations for the winter days in the home office.
 Of course, it is important that team members who are interested only suggest leisure books.
 In this way, the team members not only get to know each other better, but also get inspiration for new reading material.
-The book recommendation can be given, for example, at the beginning or end of an all-hands team meeting and should last a maximum of 5 minutes.
-Presenters can decide for themselves whether they want to create a small presentation about it or just talk about the book and then share the link.
-The focus should be on what they personally like so much about the book and why they recommend it to the team.
+For example, the book recommendation can be given at the beginning or end of an all-hands team meeting and should last a maximum of 5 minutes.
+Those presenting can decide for themselves whether they want to create a small presentation about it or simply talk about the book and then share the link.
+The focus should be primarily on what you personally like so much about the book and why you recommend it to the team.

-Whatever you decide - have fun with it!
+Whatever you decide – have fun!
 Are you looking for sustainable team events?
 Then take a look at our suggestions ...

 Reading next